 The previous year saw a remarkable reduction in the rates of clean energy such as solar and wind.
 Renewable energy is slowly taking charge of driving electricity markets in different parts of the world.
 Solar and wind energy has been particularly successful in reaching out to larger sections of people at lower prices; this trend is expected to continue in the following years as well.
 During the growth period though, clean energy will experience some political and financial setbacks.
 However, the industry will overcome those obstacles as it becomes a permanent and growing part of the energy landscape.

 Rise in the oil prices

-Over the past two years, the oil prices have been on the rise like never before.
-The oil and gas industry is slowly moving from massive capital expenditures to strategies that focus on reducing cost, limiting investments, diversification and cash generation.
+Over the past two years, oil prices have been on the rise like never before.
+The oil and gas industry is slowly moving from massive capital expenditures to strategies that focus on reducing cost, limiting investments, diversification, and cash generation.
 This trend is likely to make clean energy replacements like natural gas in high demand.